-Attendance Policy:

-[Students are expected to attend all classes in order to be successful in a course.
+Attendance Policy: Students are expected to attend all classes in order to be successful in a course.
 The student may be administratively withdrawn from the course when absences become excessive as defined in the course syllabus.
+After 4 unexcused absences, students will be warned of excessive absences.
+After 6 unexcused absences, students will be dropped from the course with an "X".